Krpzz/Food-Delivery-App/README.md

 | 10 | Reviews (completed orders only) | Planned |
 | 11 | Admin dashboard and management | Planned |
 | 12 | Full-flow testing | Planned |

-## A note on small deviations from the literal file tree

-- `.env.example` lives at the root **and** inside `backend/`/`frontend/` —
-  Node/Vite only read `.env` from their own working directory, so the per-app copies are what actually get used; the root one is a single reference for everything.
-- `bcryptjs` is used instead of `bcrypt` — identical API, pure JavaScript, no native build step required.
-Swapping back is a one-line change in `models/User.js` if you'd rather use native `bcrypt`.
-- `backend/utils/uploadImage.js` and `backend/middleware/uploadMiddleware.js`
-  aren't in the original file list, but Cloudinary uploads need somewhere to live — a Cloudinary-upload helper and a multer config, both reused by restaurant and menu-item image uploads.
-- Category management isn't a separate `categoryController.js`/routes file;
-  it lives inside `menuController.js`/`menuRoutes.js` since categories exist to organize menu items and Section 13 groups "food/menu operations" under `/api/menu`.
-Both `RESTAURANT` and `ADMIN` can create categories (Section 4 lists "Add categories" under restaurant owner features); only `ADMIN` can rename or deactivate one, so the list doesn't fragment into near-duplicates.
-- A restaurant owner can run **more than one** restaurant — the restaurant and menu APIs are built around that from the start, since the seed data (3 owners, 10 restaurants) makes it a real requirement, not an edge case.